Exploring Agile Enablers in the SAFe Framework

-They are Product Backlog Items (PBI) that support the activities needed to get architectures up and running to build future functionalities.
-These items can represent:
+Enablers are Product Backlog Items (PBI) designed to support activities required to establish architectures for future functionalities.
+These items may encompass:

 Types of Enablers

-Exploration Enablers: These items allow research, prototyping, and even other activities necessary to better understand customer needs.
-It is also possible to do exploration of finding potential solutions or defining alternatives.
+Exploration Enablers: These items facilitate research, prototyping, and other activities aimed at gaining a better understanding of customer needs.
+Exploration may involve finding potential solutions or defining alternatives.

-Infrastructure Enablers: These items are used to create, enhance, and automate development, test, and deployment environments.
-They will lead teams to have environments that favor faster development, better quality tests and more optimal continuous delivery.
+Infrastructure Enablers: These items focus on creating, improving, and automating development, testing, and deployment environments.
+They enhance environments to enable swifter development, better quality testing, and more efficient continuous delivery.

-Compliance Enablers: These items facilitate the management of specific compliance activities including verification and validation, documentation and approvals, as well as regulatory submissions and approvals.
+Compliance Enablers: These items aid in managing compliance activities, including verification, validation, documentation, approvals, regulatory submissions, and approvals.

-If in scrum teams, enablers are generally the simple items, in SAFe, they can be located at several levels.
-At item level, the SAFe suggests as a name: “enabler stories”.
+In Scrum teams, enablers are often straightforward items.
+However, in SAFe, they can exist at multiple levels.
+At the item level, SAFe suggests naming them “enabler stories.”

-But this scale agility framework offers two other levels within backlogs:
+This framework introduces two additional levels within backlogs:

-Enabler Epics: We use the “Epic Hypothesis Statement” format to write these epics, similar to business epics.
-Please note, in SAFe, Epics represent a grouping of stories which deviates from the original definition of epics..
-This type of epics will cross value streams and program increments (PI).
-To facilitate their implementation, they must include a ‘Lean Business Case’ and are identified and monitored with the Kanban of the Portfolio.
-These epics can also be created at the Large Solution and Program layers of SAFe.
+Enabler Epics: These epics are written in the “Epic Hypothesis Statement” format, akin to business epics.
+They cut across value streams and program increments (PI).
+To ensure their implementation, they incorporate a ‘Lean Business Case’ and are identified and tracked through the Portfolio Kanban.
+Enabler Epics can also be present at the Large Solution and Program layers of SAFe.

-Enabler Capabilities and Features: These enablers apply at the Large Solution and Program layers of SAFe.
-Since they are one type of functionality or ability, they share the same attributes:
+Enabler Capabilities and Features: These enablers are relevant at the Large Solution and Program layers of SAFe.
+Sharing the attributes of functionality or ability, they include: